Earth, Wind & Fire: Illumination

 During September 2005, Illumination, EWF's 19th studio album, was issued on Sanctuary Records.
 On this album EWF collaborated with artists such as will.i.am, Kelly Rowland, Outkast's Big Boi, Floetry and Brian McKnight.
 Illumination reached No. 8 on the Billboard Top R&B/Hip-Hop Albums chart and No. 32 on the Billboard 200 chart.

-Raymond Fiore of Entertainment Weekly described the LP as a mix of "modern beats and retro, horn-lined soul".
-Steve Jones of USA Today noted that on the album EWF are as "vibrant as ever".
+Ben Thompson of The Daily Telegraph found the "E,W&F blend of taut horns, expansive bass-playing and psychedelic harmonies keeps on shining through."
+Jim Farber of the New York Daily News said "Their latest work features production and/or guest appearances from current hit makers like Will I. Am from the Black Eyed Peas, Big Boi from OutKast, Kelly Rowland from Destiny's Child, plus Jimmy Jam and Terry Lewis, Raphael Saadiq and others.
+All these guests haven't overwhelmed Maurice White's great band.
+They've just freshened it up.
+Singer Philip Bailey sounds as buttery as ever, and the band's tart horn arrangements and melodies extend the buoyancy and pleasure of their hits."
 Illumination received a Grammy nomination for Best R&B Album and a Soul Train Music Award nomination in the category of Best R&B-Soul Album.
-EWF received a NAACP Image Award nomination for Outstanding Duo or Group.
+EWF received an NAACP Image Award nomination for Outstanding Duo or Group.

 A song from the album, called "Pure Gold", reached No. 23 on the Billboard Adult Contemporary Songs chart.
 EWF also covered Outkast's "The Way You Move" featuring saxophonist Kenny G. The single got to No. 12 on the Billboard Adult Contemporary Songs chart.
 Another single titled "Show Me The Way", featuring neo soul singer Raphael Saadiq got to No. 16 on the Billboard Adult R&B Songs chart.
 Show Me The Way was also Grammy nominated in the category of Best R&B Performance by a Duo or Group with Vocals.